ceramicnetwork/docs/docs/run/nodes/nodes.md

 4. Staying Connected

-    Submit a [placeholder] with the static public IP address for your Ceramic node and a description of the data persistence setup for the Ceramic State Store and IPFS Repo.
+    Submit a [placeholder] with the public, static IP address for your Ceramic node and a description of the data persistence setup for the Ceramic State Store and IPFS Repo.
 Once your [placeholder] is reviewed, you will be connected to the Ceramic network and the [Ceramic Anchor Service](https://github.com/ceramicnetwork/ceramic-anchor-service).

     !!! info ""